Antony74/gyrovector/README.md

 Non-Euclidean geometry is weird, let't try to have some fun with it!

-This package requires no familiarity with P5 and can be used entirely independently of P5, and indeed has no production dependencies at all.
-But, if you've ever used the `P5.Vector` class, then you're going to feel at home... at least until curved space starts messing with your mind! ;-)
+This package requires no familiarity with [P5](https://p5js.org/) and can be used entirely independently of P5, and indeed has no production dependencies at all.
+But, if you've ever used the [p5.Vector](https://p5js.org/reference/p5/p5.Vector/) class, then you're going to feel at home... at least until curved space starts messing with your mind! ;-)

-Once you've called the not-exactly-catchily titled `GyrovectorSpaceFactory.create()`, I promise every function name you subsequently encounter will be familiar.
-However, only a subset `P5.Vector` functions are supported at present.
+After you've called the not-exactly-catchily titled `GyrovectorSpaceFactory.create()`, I promise every function name you subsequently encounter will be familiar.
+However, only a subset `p5.Vector` functions are supported at present.

 The vectors here are immutable, so their behavior not identical - but if you've every had trouble tracking down a bug because you forgot to call `copy()`, you'll probably be grateful for that.